 If your organization is able to cut the content that doesn’t serve your needs, the costs can be reflected by not having to migrate page after page of outdated content.
 Depending on the size of your website, this can lead to considerable cost savings and a streamlined workload.

-In considering the components of an effective redesign, your new B2B site should at a minimum target the user and decision-maker personas to establish an effective content strategy.
+In considering the components of an effective redesign, your new B2B site should at a minimum target the User and Decision-Maker personas to establish an effective web content strategy.

 Organizing the varieties of content types on your website is an obvious focus of every redesign.
-However, the more detailed your efforts are with labeling your content, the better your website can target its buyer personas.
+However, the more detailed your efforts are with labeling your content, the better your information architecture can target its buyer personas.

-Instead of grouping all site content under a general heading like “blogs,” the specific traits of every post should be broken out as articles, infographics, white papers, and podcasts where appropriate.
-This will allow you to surface relevant content as it’s applicable to your audience and recognize that different types are more appealing to different target personas.
+Instead of grouping all site content under a general heading like “blogs,” the specific traits of every post should be broken out as articles, infographics, white papers, and podcasts, where appropriate.
+This will allow you to surface relevant content as it’s applicable to your website visitors and recognize that different types are more appealing to different target personas.

 Your B2B company may already know where it wants to go in the future.
-But it will need a map like this to get there.
+But it will need visual sitemaps like this to get there.

 We are hiring!
 Check out